valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 ```

 ## Gateway Settings
-Gateway settings define a list of additional settings to apply to the Gateway
+Gateway Settings are set of configurable settings that can be specified by the user and applied to the Gateway and its corresponding Gateway Instances.
+If a change to the settings from their defaults are necessary, the individual setting and the configured value can be applied to the list of settings as part of the settings block of the Gateway resource.

+### Gateway AWS/Azure/GCP EBS/Disk Encryption Settings

-### To enable EBS encryption for the Gateway instances using default KMS key
+#### To enable AWS EBS Encryption using default KMS Key
 ```hcl
 settings {
   name  = "gateway.aws.ebs.encryption.key.default"